The superannuation guarantee

 For more detail on what makes up OTE, see the ATO’s List of payments that are ordinary time earnings page.

-Generally, your employer must pay you super if:
+Generally, your employer must pay you super if you're:

 What if my employer doesn’t pay the superannuation guarantee?